Ahoy and welcome to my Sea to Summit Trek TkII 18 review!

 With temperatures in the mid 20’s (F) I employed the hood draws and had the bag almost totally zipped up, save for my eyes and nose.
 I appreciate the neck collar draft tube seals, which do a great job of keeping out breezes.

 Over time, the down inside the sleeping bag can shift, leaving certain spots of the bag vulnerable to cold places.
-Though this was my first time using this specific model and all of the down fill was right where it should have been, the vertical chest baffles directly prevent down “migration”.
+Though this was my first time using this specific model and all of the down fill was right where it should have been, the vertical chest baffles directly prevent down “migration” on the Sea To Summit Trek sleeping bag.

 Warmth Performance Score: 3.5/5 stars.

 The tested comfort limit of the Trek TkII is 30 F and the lower limit rating is 18 F. That goes to show you how different one person’s experience is to the next.
-I admit I wasn’t ultra toasty with temps hovering around 26 F, but with my normal below freezing layers on, I was warm enough when totally sealed inside the sleeping bag.
+I admit I wasn’t ultra toasty with temps hovering around 26 F, but with my normal below-freezing layers on, I was warm enough when totally sealed inside the Sea To Summit trek TKii 18 sleeping bag.

 To be honest, though, I wouldn’t want to push the TkII beyond the temperatures I tested without also using a sleeping bag liner.
 It would just be too cold which would ruin my nights sleep.